tillbiskup/evedata/docs/architecture.rst

     * Mapping MonitorData to MeasureData

-      There is an age-long discussion how to map monitor data (with time in milliseconds as primary axis) to measured data (with position counts as primary axis).
+      Monitor data (with time in milliseconds as primary axis) need to be mapped to measured data (with position counts as primary axis).
+Mapping position counts to time stamps is trivial (lookup), but *vice versa* is not unique and the algorithm generally needs to be decided upon.
+There is an age-long discussion on this topic (`<https://redmine.ahf.ptb.de/issues/5295#note-3>`_).
 Besides the question how to best map one to the other (that needs to be discussed, decided, clearly documented and communicated, and eventually implemented): Where would this mapping take place?
-Here in the evefile subpackage?
-Or in the "convenience interface" layer, *i.e.* the dataset subpackage?

-      Mapping position counts to time stamps is trivial (lookup), but *vice versa* is not unique and the algorithm generally needs to be decided upon.

       The individual ``EveMonitorData`` class cannot do the mapping without having access to the mapping table.
 Probably mapping is something done in the intermediate layer between the ``evefile`` and ``dataset`` subpackages and belonging to the business rules.
 How are monitor data represented in the :class:`Dataset` class?